 In April 2018, two putative shareholder derivative actions-captioned Engleman v.
 Soon-Shiong, Case No. 2018-0282-AGB, and Petersen v.
 Soon-Shiong, Case No. 2018-0302-AGB were filed in the Delaware Court of Chancery.
 The plaintiff in the Engleman action previously filed a similar complaint in California Superior Court, Los Angeles County, which was dismissed based on a provision in the Company's charter requiring derivative actions to be brought in Delaware.
-The Engleman and Petersen complaints contain allegations similar to those in Deora, but assert causes of action on behalf of NantHealth against various of the Company's current or former executive officers and directors for alleged breaches of fiduciary duty, abuse of control, gross mismanagement, and unjust enrichment.
+The Engleman and Petersen complaints contain allegations similar to those in Deora but assert causes of action on behalf of NantHealth against various of the Company's current or former executive officers and directors for alleged breaches of fiduciary duty, abuse of control, gross mismanagement, and unjust enrichment.
 The Company is named solely as a nominal defendant.
-In July 2018, the court issued an order consolidating the Engleman and Petersen actions as In re NantHealth, Inc. Stockholder Litigation, Lead C.A.
+In July 2018, the court issued an order consolidating the Engleman and Petersen actions as in re NantHealth, Inc. Stockholder Litigation, Lead C.A.
 No. 2018-0302-AGB, appointing Petersen as lead plaintiff, and designating the Petersen complaint as the operative complaint.
 On September 20, 2018, the defendants moved to dismiss the complaint.
 In October 2018, in response to the motion to dismiss, Petersen filed an amended complaint.
 In November 2018, the defendants moved to dismiss the amended complaint.
-In January 2019, the defendants filed their opening brief in support of the motion to dismiss the amended complaint.
-We believe that the claims lack merit and intend to vigorously defend the litigation.
+A hearing on the defendants' motion was held on September 25, 2019.
+On January 14, 2020, the court issued an order granting in part and denying in part the defendants' motion to dismiss.
+The court dismissed all claims except one claim against Mr. Soon-Shiong for breach of fiduciary duty.

 In April 2018, a putative shareholder derivative action captioned Shen v.
 Soon-Shiong was filed in U.S. District Court for the District of Delaware.
-The complaint contains allegations similar to those in Deora, but asserts causes of action on behalf of NantHealth against various of the Company's current or former executive offers and directors for alleged breaches of fiduciary duty and unjust enrichment, as well as alleged violations of the federal securities laws based on alleged misstatements or omissions in the Company's 2017 proxy statement.
-The parties have agreed to stay the case pending a decision on defendants' motion to dismiss in the derivative action in the Delaware Court of Chancery.
+The complaint contains allegations similar to those in Deora but asserts causes of action on behalf of NantHealth against various of the Company's current or former executive officers and directors for alleged breaches of fiduciary duty and unjust enrichment, as well as alleged violations of the federal securities laws based on alleged misstatements or omissions in the Company's 2017 proxy statement.
+The parties agreed to stay the case pending a decision on defendants' motion to dismiss in the derivative action in the Delaware Court of Chancery.
+The stay has been lifted due to the court's January 14, 2020 decision granting in part and denying in part the motion to dismiss, and defendants' answer to the complaint is due on or before February 28, 2020.